vis4rd/vis4rd.github.io/src/pages/MarkdownPlayground.md

 ### Emoji

-This is so unfunny! :joy: , :puke:
+This is so unfunny! :joy:, :confused:.

 ### Highlight